serpentsparker/fastapi-demo/README.md

 ### Installation on Kubernetes

-Clone this project and deploy the application stack to a Kubernetes cluster with kubectl:
+Clone this project and deploy the complete application stack to a Kubernetes cluster with kubectl:

 ```Shell
 kubectl apply -f ./manifests